 Assistive technology services include evaluating your child to see if he or she could benefit from using an assistive device.
 These services also include providing the device and training your child to use it.
 If appropriate, your family and/or the professionals who work with your child may also receiving training in using the device.

 To learn more about AT

-Visit the Family Center on
+Visit the Center on Technology and Disability at http://ctdinstitute.org/

 Transition services.
 You may have noticed that one of the components of the IEP was transition services.
 We’d like to look more closely at this component now, because it’s a very important time in your child’s life—and an important part of the IEP when the time comes.
 Beginning when your child is age 16 (or younger, if appropriate), the IEP team will help your son or daughter plan ahead to life after high school and include statements in the IEP with respect to: